-The sample type may impact TGNB prejudice, with young student samples (most of this study's participants are students) showing more favorable opinions than non-student samples.
+The sample type may impact TGNB prejudice, with young student samples showing more favorable opinions than non-student samples.
 Education has been linked to reduced trans prejudice (Norton & Herek, 2013) and support for trans rights (Flores et al., 2016).
 Other researchers contend that there may be disparities between student samples and non-student samples, including changes in the directionality of the effects as well as statistical significance (Peterson, 2001).
 Students tend to have less rigid views than older people, possibly related to developmental differences (Sears, 1986).
-Even though Hanel and Vione's (2016) research reveals that student samples are just as diverse as representative samples, further research needs to be done to examine these indicators in groups of non-students.
-Similarly, the sample's feminization could have impacted this study's results.
+Even though Hanel and Vione's (2016) research reveals that student samples are just as diverse as representative samples, further research needs be done to examine these indicators in groups of non-students.
+Similarly, the sample's feminization could have had an impact on this study's results.